 Addicted to homewares?
 We hear you.
 So here's our guide to the best home decor stores in Bali, from cute cushions to boho trinkets that you and your home simply can't live without.

 Did somebody say boutique homewares shopping?
 Heck yes we did!
 Bali is a never-ending treasure trove of fabulous home decor, from designer styles with a tropical touch, to Bali-fied boho trinkets that forever remind you of that dreamy holiday to the Island of the Gods.
-We’re talking crochet cushion covers with dainty shell detailing, tribal-like wall installations with feathers and bone, and don’t even get us started on the bamboo bowls, rattan rugs, pineapple coat hooks and tropi-cool island fashion….
+We’re talking crochet cushion covers with dainty shell detailing, tribal-like wall installations, and don’t even get us started on the bamboo bowls, rattan rugs, brass cutlery and tropi-cool island fashion….

 Yup, you could say we’re a little addicted to Bali’s home decor scene – but honestly, who isn’t?
-So to help you on your homewares hunt for the island’s most fabulous treasures, here’s our guide to the very best stores in Bali for your home-making pleasure – from Seminyak and Canggu, to Ubud and beyond.
+So to help you on your homewares hunt for the island’s most fabulous treasures, here’s our guide to the very best homewares stores in Bali for your home-making pleasure – from Seminyak and Canggu, to Ubud and beyond.
 Happy hunting Honeys!